 Luckily for all of us, we always know when Christmas falls which makes it easier to plan for.
 If you want to Budget for Christmas, you need to start in January and include savings for Christmas as an item on your budget.
 However much you decide to save, put the money in a separate account and don’t touch it!

 Alternatively, you may decide to start your Christmas Shopping in January and spread the cost throughout the year.
-Just a word of warning though – don’t forget when you’ve brought as well as where you’ve hidden it!
+Just a word of warning though – don’t forget what you’ve brought as well as where you’ve hidden it!
 Keep a list so that you can keep a track of everything!

 Admittedly, this is easier said than done.
 However, if you’re worried about your Christmas spending getting out of hand, you may have to make some difficult decisions.
 Instead of exchanging material gifts, perhaps you could gift “free presents” – a night of babysitting or breakfast in bed are always welcome treats for many!